sfc-gh-dflippo/skills-mcp-server/README.md

 npx -y github:sfc-gh-dflippo/skills-mcp-server
 ```

-The `npx` flow still works but redownloads the repo each time, so expect a ~30s cold start.
+The `npx` flow still works but redownloads the repo each time and relies on npm’s git install cache (which is slower and less reliable over time), so expect a ~30s cold start.

 **Contributor tip:** keep the local dev entry handy if you're iterating: